 I have made these beans several times at home as a winter side dish.
 The recipe comes out equally well with fresh beans or with dried beans.
 Every time I taste this crispy bean dish, I am reminded of my trip to Italy along with all the amazing food we ate and the lovely people we met.

-- 1 cup dried Italian borlotti or cranberry beans (or 1 pound of fresh beans in their pods, then shelled)
+- 1 cup dried Italian Borlotti or cranberry beans or 1 pound of fresh beans in their pods then shelled

-- About 4 cups of water
+- 4 cups water approximately

-- 1-¼ teaspoons salt, divided
+- 1 ¼ teaspoons salt divided

-- 1 clove of garlic, minced
+- 1 clove garlic minced

-- 3 tablespoons olive oil
+- 3 tablespoons extra virgin olive oil

-- Several grinds of freshly cracked black pepper
+- several grinds freshly cracked black pepper

-- When the beans are soft, add them to the pan, and toss them with the herb mixture, ¾ teaspoon salt, and pepper.
+- When the beans are soft, add them to the pan, and toss them with the herb mixture, ¾ teaspoon of salt, and pepper.
 Spread out the beans in a flat, even layer.
 At this point, you can refrigerate the beans and finish the dish later.
 Or complete the dish now and serve.

 - Place the beans in the oven for about 10 minutes.
 Then stir, add a tiny bit more oil if needed, and put back in the oven for 5 minutes more or until the beans are crisp on the outside and soft on the inside.
 Place the beans under the broiler for 2 minutes if needed for extra crispness.
 Serve warm.